queuebit/hamiltime/README.md

 > 2. Enable Developer Mode by clicking the toggle switch next to Developer mode.
 > 3. Click the LOAD UNPACKED button and select the extension directory.
 > &mdash; via [Chrome Developer Docs](https://developer.chrome.com/extensions/getstarted#manifest)
+> 4. Click on the Chrome Extensions puzzle piece in your nav bar to see all extensions, and then pin Hamiltime extension (#hattip RT)

 ### Thanks
 - `/u/Balbright` and `u/Plotit` on Reddit for [timestamps](https://www.reddit.com/r/hamiltonmusical/comments/hkz9gx/with_no_chapters_with_disney_and_some_who_will/)